MorganKryze/ConsoleAppVisuals/CONTRIBUTING.md

 - Provided a detailed description of the changes made.
 - Mentioned any related issues or pull requests.

+### Versioning conventions

+We use the [Semantic Versioning](https://semver.org/) convention for versioning.
+The version number is composed of three parts: Major, Minor, and Patch.
+We also use a suffix to denote pre-release versions (vX.Y.Z-PreRelease):

+- Major.
+Breaking changes
+- Minor: New features, but backwards compatible
+- Patch: Backwards compatible bug fixes only
+- -Suffix (optional): a hyphen followed by a string denoting a pre-release version (following the Semantic Versioning or SemVer« convention).

+For the pre-release suffix, we use the following conventions:

+- -alpha: Alpha release, typically used for work-in-progress and experimentation.
+- -beta: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs.
+- -rc: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.

 ### Testing Conventions

 For testing, we use the following conventions: